BlanchetteLab/RefHiC/README.md

 After RefHiC installation, you need to initialize RefHiC.
 It loads reference panel and trained models into your local space.
 You can run the following command:
 <pre>
 refhic config init</pre>
 Then you will be asked to select (1) download the default reference panel or (2) load your own panel.
-The default one (~3GB) is for hg38 and contains 30 samples.
+The default one (~3GB) is for hg38 and contains 29 samples.
 The easiest way to run RefHiC is to load the default panel.

+If you want to use the mouse reference panel (mm10), you need to dowmload it from http://repo.cs.mcgill.ca/PUB/blanchem/RefHiC/mouseRefPanel.zip and deploy it by selecting option (2) load your own panel.

-<b>Our reference panel and trained models are for data at 5000 resolution only!</b>
+<b>Our reference panel and trained models are for data at 5kb resolution only!</b>
 ## Select the right device in RefHiC
 1. Loop and TAD prediction: